 Water leakage is managed by controlling water pressure, overseeing pipelines and other assets, and responding quickly when repairs are needed.

-Using technologies that include sensors, sensor data communications, and analytics, IoT applications can help the water industry optimize performance and improve workplace efficiency.
+Using technologies that include iot water sensors, sensor data communications, and analytics, IoT applications can help the water industry optimize performance and improve workplace efficiency.

-Some of the applications that combine IoT and water management include:
+Some of the IOT water applications that combine IoT and water management systems include: